-The first thing to do it is to take it out of the fridge at least half an hour before using it.
+The first thing to do is to take it out of the fridge at least half an hour before using it.

 Remember that insulin always needs to be injected at room temperature.
-The next thing to do is wash our hands with water and soap, or use hand rub with alcohol.
+The next thing to do is wash our hands with water and soap, or use a hand rub with alcohol.

 Once our hands are clean we need to take out the cap of the pen and with the help of a cotton swab wipe the needle attachment area.
 After this, the next thing we need to do is to put the needle in the pen.
 We need to remove the tab, but not the outer cap.

 Simply push it into the pen and turn it clockwise until we notice that we can turn no more.
 It is very important for the needle to be straight.